 (b) the desirability or otherwise of having further or alternative measures for that purpose,

-and where, in the opinion of the Board it is desirable to have such further or alternative measures, the board shall include in the report details of a scheme to implement those measures.
+and where, in the opinion of the Commissioner it is desirable to have such further or alternative measures, the Commissioner shall include in the report details of a scheme to implement those measures.

+[Section 113 amended by No. 58 of 2010 s.
+176.]

 114. Refund of fees

-The Board may in special circumstances refund the whole or part of any fee paid for a licence or triennial certificate or any sum paid to the Board by way of contribution or levy to the Account.
+The Commissioner may in special circumstances refund the whole or part of any fee paid for a licence or triennial certificate or any sum paid by way of contribution or levy to the Account.

 [Section 114 amended by No. 77 of 2006 Sch.
 1 cl.
-156(2).]

-115. Immunity of Board and officers

-No liability shall attach to a member or the deputy of a member, or the Registrar, an inspector, or any other officer, of the Board for any act or omission by him, or by the Board, in good faith and in the exercise or purported exercise of his or its powers or functions, or in the discharge or purported discharge of his or its duties under this Act.

-116. Secrecy

-(1) This section applies to any person who is, or has been, a member or the deputy of a member, or the Registrar, an inspector, or any other officer, whether permanent or temporary, of the Board.

-(2) A person to whom this section applies shall not, either directly or indirectly, except in the performance of a duty under or in connection with this Act, make a record of, or divulge or communicate to any person, any information concerning the affairs of any other person acquired by him by reason of his office or employment under or for the purposes of this Act.

-Penalty: $5 000.
+156(2); No. 58 of 2010 s.
+170 and 176.]

+115. Protection from liability

+A person does not incur any liability in tort for anything that the person does, in good faith, in the performance or purported performance of a function under this Act.

+[Section 115 inserted by No. 58 of 2010 s.
+171.]

+116. Confidentiality of information officially obtained

+The Fair Trading Act 2010 section 112 applies to information obtained for the purposes of this Act.

+[Section 116 inserted by No. 58 of 2010 s.
+172.]

 117. Liability of directors of body corporate

 Where a licensee is a firm and a body corporate is a partner in the firm or where the licensee is a body corporate, all persons who are directors of the body corporate at the time of any defalcation by the licensee are jointly and severally liable in respect of that defalcation.